shiningsunnyday/GNNMDP/README.md

 # Results generation
 (1) The reseults of Dim1~Dim5 in Tables 1 and Tables 3 are obtained through extensive calculations by the python program of  "cmopute_dim.py".

-(2)The results of Dim7 in Table1 and Table3 can be obtained by the Matlab Linear Programming Algorithm "solv.m" in the package of
+(2)The results of Dim7 in Table1 and Table3 can be obtained by the Matlab Linear Programming Algorithm "LPsolv_main.m" in the package of
   "LP_algo.zip", taking as input the adjacency matrix of graphs.

 (3) The results of Dim6 in Table 1 and Table 3 can be obtained by the python function of "main_repaire_only.py" or the function of "compute_dim_repair_only.py".